Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations

 Finally, Figure \ref{fig:qecorrs} shows the correlation of the variances among some QE estimators.
 In particular, we see that the anti-symmetric shift $\mrm{S}_-$ has very little correlation with the usual growth estimator (red line).
 This can be understood by recalling that on large scales $\mrm{S}_-$ probes a dipole signature in the gravitational response, while $\mrm{G}_+$ probes a monopole.\footnote{Note that in Figure \ref{fig:qecorrs} the correlation between the tidal $\mrm{T}_+$ and growth $\mrm{G}_+$ estimators is also small, as the tidal is mainly a quadrupole, in the squeezed limit.
-This is different from Figure 16 of Ref.~\cite{Darwish:2020prn}, where it was found a large correlation growth and tidal.
-This was due to bug in how the tidal estimator was implemented in the theory calculation (see \href{https://github.com/Saladino93/quadraticrecforlss/commit/be503b297e5a77074bbc7bb8a7a16c4cb79f237f}{here}).
-Even though, the main arguments of that work are still relevant.}
+This is different to figure 16 of \cite{Darwish:2020prn}, where a large correlation between growth and tidal estimators was found.
+This was due to a bug in how the tidal estimator was implemented in the theory calculation (see \href{https://github.com/Saladino93/quadraticrecforlss/commit/be503b297e5a77074bbc7bb8a7a16c4cb79f237f}{here}).
+The main arguments and results of that work are unaffected.}